 “Straining to urinate may look like the dog attempting to urinate multiple times in a short amount of time with little to no urine coming out,” adds Dr. Dawn Spangler, DVM, assistant professor of shelter medicine at Lincoln Memorial University College of Veterinary Medicine in Tennessee.
 “If the dog is having difficulty urinating and is possibly obstructed, they may begin to look bloated as their abdomen may be starting to distend … and an owner may even notice the dog crying out when trying to urinate if they’re in pain.”

-In some cases, only a small amount of urine will come out, or they’ll urinate a small amount in one area and then move to another area and do the same — which can look like a male dog marking his territory.
+In some cases, only a small amount of urine will come out.
+Or they’ll urinate a small amount in one area and then move to another area and do the same.
 “Other signs your dog might be straining to urinate can include accidents in the house that are out of character for him, urinating more frequently or blood in the urine,” Dr. Dilmore adds.
 “If you see any of these symptoms or notice something is ‘off’ with your pet, it’s important to take your dog to see a veterinarian.
 Straining can be uncomfortable for your dog and these symptoms can be caused by underlying medical issues.”

 And what if your dog won’t pee — not even a little bit?
 According to Dr. Scott, urine habits represent water balance in the body, which is why any change might be cause for concern.
 “Usually dogs have fairly specific patterns to urination … so if that pattern changes, there may be a problem,” she says.
 “If it just seems as though your pet is urinating less than they usually do, it could be a sign of dehydration … and should always be investigated if they seem to feel poorly in any other way.”